darshanlopes/Getting-and-Cleaning-Data/README.md

 The tidy data file is **tidydatafile.txt**

-**CodeBook.md** describes the variables, the data, and any transformations or work that was performed to clean up the data.
+**CodeBook.md**  indicate all the variables and summaries calculated, along with units, and any other relevant information..